-A new initiative adopted by the Peachtree Corners City Council will encourage developers and property owners to include sculpture and other visual art in development projects.
+The Peachtree Corners City Council encourages developers and property owners to include sculpture and other visual art in development projects.

-Developers, while in the building and permitting process, will be required to discuss possibilities for public art on their property with the city’s Arts Council.
+Developers, while in the building and permitting process, are required to discuss possibilities for public art on their property with the city’s Arts Council.

-They will also be asked to voluntarily set aside one percent of their total project costs for public art, either by including public art on their site or contributing money to a public art fund administered by the city.
+They are asked to voluntarily set aside one percent of their total project costs for public art, either by including public art on their site or contributing money to a public art fund administered by the city.

 Calling All Artists

 The city of Peachtree Corners is seeking artists to design, fabricate and install public artwork throughout the city.
 This call is open to all professional artists and artist teams.
 Students enrolled in degree programs are not eligible to apply.
 Applicants must be 18 years of age or older.